 The campaign targets primarily the general public but it is also designed for patients and patient representatives, as well as politicians, public authorities, policy-makers, industry representatives, researchers, health professionals and anyone who has a genuine interest in rare diseases.

 Since Rare Disease Day was first launched by EURORDIS and its Council of National Alliances in 2008, more than 1000 events have taken place throughout the world reaching hundreds of thousands of people and resulting in a great deal of media coverage.

 The political momentum resulting from the Day has also served for advocacy purposes.
 It has notably contributed to the advancement of national plans and policies for rare diseases in a number of countries.

-Even though the campaign started as a European event, it has progressively become a world event, with over 70 countries participating in 2013.
-We hope many more will join in 2014.
+Even though the campaign started as a European event, it has progressively become a world event, with a record-breaking 84 countries participating in 2014.
+We hope many more will join in 2015.
 Our objective is for the WHO to recognise the last day of February as the official Rare Disease Day and to raise increasing awareness for Rare Diseases worldwide.

 About our partners